pdf-raku/PDF-API6/README.md

 for use by either *PDF::Class*, or *PDF::Lite*.

-3. *PDF::Class* is a comprehensive set of classes that understand most of the commonly used objects in a PDF, including fonts, interative features, tagged PDF, AcroForm fields and annotations.
+3. *PDF::Class* is a comprehensive set of classes that understand most of the commonly used objects in a PDF, including fonts, interactive features, tagged PDF, AcroForm fields and annotations.

 *PDF::Lite* understands content only, including pages and xobjects (forms and images).